NLeSC/rsemg/README.md

 </p>

 This library contains functions, scripts and notebooks for machine learning related to EMGs (electromyograms).
-The work of the research group will include interfaces for clinicians as well as researchers.
+The library was begun as the work of a research group at University of Twente headed by Dr. Eline Mos-Oppersma, PhD (UT-TNW).
+The work of the research group includes interfaces for clinicians as well as other researchers.

 ### Folders and Notebooks